mhuebert/re-db/README.md

 # Re-DB

-Currently ALPHA (routine change/breakage)
+Currently ALPHA (routine change/breakage).
+Thanks to [NextJournal](https://nextjournal.com) for supporting development.

-Re-DB is a fast, reactive client-side triple-store for handling global state in ClojureScript apps.
+Re-DB is (attempts to be) a fast, reactive client-side triple-store for handling global state in ClojureScript apps.
 It is inspired by [Datomic](https://www.datomic.com) and [DataScript](https://github.com/tonsky/datascript) and works in conjunction with [Reagent](https://reagent-project.github.io).

-**re: "fast"** - compared to DataScript, re-db makes different tradeoffs for performance - we're aiming for 5-10x faster, depending on your schema and entity size.
-Much of this gain is due to our data layout - entities are stored as maps, with indexes off to the side.
-When we transact a list of maps, not much work has to be done for keys that aren't indexed.
-This is especially helpful during page load, when many apps face slow down due to ingesting an initial data set from the server.
-(TODO: benchmark reads / query alternatives)

-**re: "reactive"** - re-db's built-in [Reagent](https://reagent-project.github.io) support means that views update automatically when underlying data changes.
-Behind the scenes we track what "patterns" you're reading at a fine-grained level.
-Unlike prior art in this space (see [posh](https://github.com/mpdairy/posh)) we don't attempt to support datalog, only lookups and an entity api.
-This may not be your cup of tea; personally I often find Datalog to be overkill, and more difficult to read/write than lookups + core functions like filter/sort.
+We're focusing on performance to allow for exploration of using a triple-store for more client-side state.

+There are a number of similar projects targeting ClojureScript (Asami, DataScript, DataHike) which also deserve your attention.
+Out-of-the-box I couldn't found anything that is simultaneously fast enough for my use-cases and also reactive in a fine-grained way, so that small changes to data result in small updates to the view layer.

+Performance is a big topic - re-db focuses on three aspects:

+1. How fast can we load the database with ~large initial data? (this is a common pain point in real-world use of eg. DataScript)
+2. How fast can we update views after transacting new data? (leverage the inherent structure of triples to efficiently bind views to data.)
+3. How fast can we read from the database?
+(Existing client-side datalog is quite slow; & moreover, many common use-cases don't require or benefit from the expressivity of datalog... we can get quite far via simple lookup functions.)

+How are we doing?

+Roughly speaking we're seeing 5-10x faster transactions than DataScript (so, bringing a 800-1000ms tx down to 100-200ms), and "queries" that are 5-30x faster (but this is _not_ apples-to-apples, because we only support/encourage lookups vs the complex queries of datalog).
+As we don't yet support ordered indexes, some queries are still slow.

 ## Background